Why I Built Lumi UI

 Where AI enters

 I was already using AI agents heavily when I built this.
-And I noticed something: agents produce inconsistent output when the codebase has inconsistent patterns.
+And I noticed something: when the codebase has inconsistent patterns, agents pick one arbitrarily.
+They become a source of drift rather than a consistent contributor.

 What Lumi is (and isn't)